maxdumas/lambda-scipy-numpy-layer/README.md

 down versions of scipy and numpy.
 Note that compilation may take some time.

 The output of the script is a ZIP file named `scipy-1.8.1_numpy-1.23.0.zip`.
-This ZIP file is a fully-prepared deployment package for a lambda layer and can be deployed as-is using [your preferred method](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+This ZIP file is a fully-prepared deployment package for a Lambda Layer and can be deployed as-is using [your preferred method](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).